-Many seniors can benefit from an Audiobooks.com subscriptions: from active seniors who like to exercise to elderly people who are homebound or even bedridden.
-Audiobooks provide hours of entertainment, education and enlightenment.
-Plus, they keep seniors minds busy as they pass the time.
+Many seniors can benefit from an Audiobooks.com subscription: from active seniors who like to exercise to elderly people who are homebound or even bedridden.
+Audiobooks provide hours of entertainment, education, and enlightenment.
+Plus, they keep seniors’ minds busy as they pass the time.

 This helpful little home gadget can vacuum AND mop an entire home on one charge.
 Works well with pet hair and features a hard floor mode.
 Automatic mode to always keep a home spotless.

 This probably seems like an odd choice, but stick with me for a minute.
 Seniors are using more tech than ever which means tons of passwords to remember!
 With this service, they only have to remember one.
 If set-up is a problem, just have one of the grandkids come over.